Warren Buffett and the Banking Crisis - TipRanks.com

-Billionaire investor Warren Buffett did play a “messiah” in the 2008 financial crisis, and he could do so again in this year’s banking crisis.
-Buffett met with White House representatives last week and expressed interest in buying stocks from regional banks if they needed support.
+Billionaire investor Warren Buffett played a “messiah,” so to speak, in the 2008 financial crisis, and he could do so again in this year’s banking crisis.
+Buffett met with White House representatives last week and expressed interest in buying stocks from regional banks if they need support.

 Having said that, Buffett will likely make sweet deals this time too.
 Berkshire’s past investments have earned a fortune with a combination of lucrative preferred stock and convertible warrant investments, ensuring both regular dividends and equity stakes.